grantcarthew/node-scalable-blob-store/README.md

 ## API

-With the update to v4 of `scalable-blob-store` all the BlobStore methods return a Promise.
+All the BlobStore methods within `scalable-blob-store` return a Promise.
 This is perfect for using with the async/await language features.

 | API                                                        | Type               | Returns               |
 | ---------------------------------------------------------- | ------------------ | --------------------- |